 The practical examination is an essential module towards the issue to a candidate of an Institute Proof of Competence Card, which is recognised by the British Standards Institution (BSI) as compliant with BS10125 requirements.
 The card remains valid for a period of five years from the completion of the practical examination.
 BSI exempts members or Associates who hold an Institute Proof of Competence Card from the requirement to hold an ATA VDA.

-Thatcham Training Academy and Dublin Institute of Technology (DIT) facilitate delivery of the Institute's Practical Re-accreditation Examination in conjunction with the IAEA.
-Dates are routinely offered throughout the year, details can be obtained and bookings made direct via the Thatcham Training Sales Team or DIT Dublin.
+Thatcham Training Academy and Technological University Dublin (TUD) facilitate delivery of the Institute's Practical Re-accreditation Examination in conjunction with the IAEA.
+Dates are routinely offered throughout the year, details can be obtained and bookings made direct via the Thatcham Training Sales Team or TUD Dublin.